Appearance

 Articles 26–27 — threat-led penetration testing (TLPT)

-Delegated Regulation (EU) 2025/1190 specifies the technical standards for TLPT under Article 26.
+Delegated Regulation (EU) 2025/1190 specifies the technical standards for TLPT under the Article 26(11) mandate, which directs the ESAs to develop them in accordance with the TIBER-EU framework.

 Article 28 — ICT third-party risk: general principles + register of information

 Article 28(3) — register of information.
-Article 28(3) requires financial entities to maintain and update at entity level, and at sub-consolidated and consolidated levels, a register of information in relation to all contractual arrangements on the use of ICT services.
+Article 28(3) requires financial entities to maintain and update at entity level, and at sub-consolidated and consolidated levels, a register of information in relation to all contractual arrangements on the use of ICT services provided by ICT third-party service providers.
 The register must distinguish between contractual arrangements that cover ICT services supporting critical or important functions and those that do not.
 Implementing Regulation (EU) 2024/2956 specifies the standard templates of the register under Article 28(9).

 Article 30 — key contractual provisions